 The BIME Department consists of 32 core faculty and 57 extended faculty representing 24 departments across the University engaged in a broad range of foundational and applied biomedical informatics research, as well as scholarship and practice activities around medical education.
 In addition to an active informatics research program, the Department faculty are responsible for the operation, evaluation and refinement of the Biomedical Informatics research training programs (MS, PhD, Postdoc with currently 64 trainees), the NIH NLM informatics research training grant, and the joint (with School of Nursing) applied MS in Clinical Informatics and Patient Centered Technologies (CIPCT, currently 55 active students).
 The CIPCT program is a fully on-line program that serves as didactic foundation of our clinical informatics fellowship.
 Where appropriate, our faculty aim to translate our foundational and applied scholarship into practice at the UW and partner institutions within our operational clinical and research computing groups.
-It is expected that new faculty will engage in a similar range of activities including informatics research, teaching, and the practice of analytics and/or clinical informatics and/or clinical research informatics and/or translational bioinformatics.
+It is expected that new faculty will engage in a similar range of activities including informatics research, teaching, and the practice and teaching of clinical informatics.

-A letter of intent/personal statement including a research statement highlighting their interests, background, practical experience and career goals pertaining specifically to the research and service/practice roles in the areas of clinical informatics and/or translational bioinformatics and/or clinical research informatics outlined above.
+A letter of intent/personal statement highlighting their interests, background, practical experience and career goals pertaining specifically to the research, teaching and service/practice roles in the area of clinical informatics outlined above.

 The letter should include experiences with diversity in training, professional work, previous teaching, and/or in service, and describe the candidate's potential to foster diversity in the Department of Biomedical Informatics and Medical Education and the field.

 A statement of teaching interests or teaching philosophy.